kuvivek/kubernetes/README.md

 =======================================
 In Kubernetes, the communication between pods occurs on the cluster network.
 To set up the cluster network, install the network add-on after bootstrapping the cluster.
-In this lesson, we will prepare the cluster nodes for the cluster network and then install the Flannel network add on.
+Now prepare the cluster nodes for the cluster network and then install the Flannel network add on.

 Install the Flannel Network Addon